 Personally—and here I’m delving even deeper into opinion, just a warning—I can’t understand the attraction of extracted honey for a hobby beekeeper.
-Why would I want my honey to look like the stuff on grocery store shelves that probably came from China?
-Even though it is different, it looks the same.
-Anyone can put honey through a filter and pour it in a bottle.
+Why would I want my honey to look and taste like the stuff on grocery store shelves that probably came from China?
+Anyone can put honey through a filter and pour it into a bottle.
 Big deal.

 I began beekeeping because I couldn’t find what I wanted elsewhere—certainly not at the grocery store, not at the farmers market, not from the beekeeper down the road.
 I wanted comb honey that tasted like comb and honey; I wanted it dark and unique—not mixed with honey from other frames.

 Think about it: when you eat your honey frame-by-frame, each one tastes different because it came from different flowers.
 Each frame is singular, like a song.
-When you extract, all the flavors are mixed together and the entire batch tastes the same.
+But when you extract, all the flavors are mixed together and the entire batch tastes the same.
 Why would anyone do that?

 You’re a beekeeper; you don’t have to mix it